 It could either be caused by electromagnetic or Bluetooth interference which can be rectified by rearranging the electronic devices around the soundbar, or it could be that the subwoofer is aging or malfunctioning.
 In this case, the soundbar should be turned off and left for a while before it is rebooted.

 Is This A Common LG Problem?

 If you have an LG soundbar, it is very important that you check the soundbar and not just the subwoofer.

 We have found that in many instances, the issue is really with the LG soundbar, especially the LG SL6Y, SL7Y, SL8Y, SK9Y, SL8YG, and so on.
 Many people who have purchased these devices complain about their connectivity issues.

-If you purchased the device new, return it if under warranty or sent it in for servicing.
+If you purchased the device new, return it if under warranty or send it in for servicing.
 In either case, don’t let LG send you the same device, instead upgrade to a different one.

 If you purchased the device used, you may need to exhaust all the options we have presented.

 In most cases, even new LG soundbars start cutting out right after installation usually for a second or two every few minutes.
-The common telltale sign is that the green light on the subwoofer would turn off and back on every time the cut out happens.
+The common telltale sign is that the green light on the subwoofer would turn off and back on every time the cut-out happens.

-Having a subwoofer disconnect then reconnect itself every so often is quite annoying.
+Having a subwoofer disconnect and then reconnect itself every so often is quite annoying.
 If you have tried all the options we have presented to fix your issues with your subwoofer and soundbar disconnecting intermittently, we hope you have found a solution and now have steady bass coming from the subwoofer.